20 Best Montana Wedding Venues for 2026

 When is the best time to book a wedding venue in Montana?

-Because wedding venues in Montana are in high demand for the short summer season, we recommend booking at least 12 to 18 months in advance.
+Because Montana wedding venues are in high demand for the short summer season, I recommend booking at least 12 to 18 months in advance — especially for peak-season dates (June–September).
+The most popular venues like Sage Lodge, Rainbow Ranch, and Big Sky Resort book out a year or more ahead.

 • Peak Season: July and August offer the most stable weather but the highest prices.